Easy Directions to My Salt Lake City Office

 - TURN RIGHT just behind the Starbucks and at the signs “BIG COTTONWOOD CANYON” and “LITTLE COTTONWOOD CANYON”.

-- My building is the second one on the LEFT at the other side of the parking lot.
+- My building is the second one on the LEFT on the other side of the parking lot.

 - There are 2 stop signs you will go through before taking a left in the parking lot to my building.